indjev99/Manga-Reader/README.md

 # Manga-Reader

-Detects hovered text in images, translates it and reads it aloud .
+Detects hovered text in images, translates it and reads it aloud.